Ireland

 Sesleria autumnalis

-A beautiful lower grass, valued for its early sprouting and long-lasting foliage well into winter.
-The flowers are rather inconspicuous, beige, and appear in green clumps later in summer and autumn.
+A beautiful lower grass valuable for its early sprouting and the long endurance of leaves well into winter.
+The flowers are rather inconspicuous, beige, and appear in the green clumps only later in summer and autumn.
 The leaf color is bright green.
-A great combination with species such as savory, gaura, or oregano.
+A great combination with species such as calamint, gaura, or oregano.

 Sold Out